Gravitational lensing of gravitational waves: universal characteristics of strongly lensed memory waveforms: Lensed memory waveforms

 The lensed memory waveforms are plotted in Fig.~\ref{fig-lmem}.
 In the upper panel, the lensed memory waveforms $h_\text{D}^{(1)}$ and $h_{\text{D}}^{(2)}$ from the two different images at $x_1$ and $x_2$ are drawn separately.
 In the lower panel, the interfered memory waveform $h_\text{D}^{(\text L)}=h_\text{D}^{(1)}+h_\text{D}^{(2)}$ is displayed.
 The unlensed memory waveform $h_\text{D}$ (the green curve) is also plotted in both panels to compare.
 Although $\mu_1\ge1$, $h_\text{D}^{(1)}$ is quite small, because only higher frequency modes are strongly lensed, and the (unlensed) memory signal $h_\text{D}$ is dominated by the lower frequency components.
 In addition, both $h_\text{D}^{(1)}$ and $h_\text{D}^{(2)}$ become oscillatory, consistent with Eqs.~\eqref{eq-lmem-td-mm-1} and \eqref{eq-lmem-td-s}.
-They oscillate approximately at the frequency of $0.5$ Hz.
+They oscillate approximately at the frequency of $1.0$ Hz.
 Both signals peak at certain times. $h_\text{D}^{(1)}$ peaks at the very same time when the unlensed gravitational wave chirps, as $T_{d,1}=0$, while $h_\text{D}^{(2)}$ peaks at a later time, i.e., $T_{d,2}\approx2.8$ sec.
 One can also find out that the red curve $h_\text{D}^{(1)}$ is nearly an odd function of time.
 If one shifts the blue curve $h_\text{D}^{(2)}$ to the left by $T_{d,2}$, it becomes an even function, approximately.

-The interference between $h_\text{D}^{(1)}$ and $h_\text{D}^{(2)}$ gives the magneta curve $h_\text{D}^{(\text L)}$ in the lower panel.
+The interference between $h_\text{D}^{(1)}$ and $h_\text{D}^{(2)}$ gives the magenta curve $h_\text{D}^{(\text L)}$ in the lower panel.
 Unlike the oscillatory component of the gravitational wave, no beat pattern is observed \cite{Hou:2019dcm}.
-If the time delay were much larger, the ground-based interferemeter would detect $h_\text{D}^{(1)}$ and $h_\text{D}^{(2)}$ separately, and no interference would be observed.
+If the time delay were much larger, the ground-based interferometer would detect $h_\text{D}^{(1)}$ and $h_\text{D}^{(2)}$ separately, and no interference would be observed.

 For the point-mass or SIS model specifically considered in this work, the lensed image is either of type I or of type II.
 For other lensing models, there might be images of type III.
 The lensed memory waveforms from these images are similar to those from the type I except that they are flipped, as shown by the dashed curve in Fig.~\ref{fig-lmem}.